unsyned/zmk-config/README.md

     - ~` off of bottom left row for symbols, which is the weakest side and row, and made for slow typing

+7. Switching to canary

+8. Switching to fletchling
+    8.5 Swapping the number symbols row with the braces row, because parens and braces are used more than those few symbols, apart from maybe vim

 #### TROUBLESHOOTING
 When flashing on Linux, make sure to mount the keyboard before copying the UF2.